redcurry/git_tutorial/tutorial.md

 And our editor opens up with the latest status commented out, and we add the message at the top:

-    1. Added purpose of program
-    2. Handled the case when no arguments are given
+    Added a comment.

-And then we save and exit; if you don't type in a message and exit, the commit is cancelled, which is useful when you change your mind and don't want to commit just yet.
-Now status and diff show nothing:
+Then we save and exit; if you don't type in a message and exit, the commit is cancelled, which is useful when you change your mind and don't want to commit just yet.
+Now status shows nothing:

     git status
     git diff